ErnestL1n/LeetCode/README.md

 # :bowtie:LeetCode ![Travis](https://img.shields.io/badge/language-C%2B%2B-red) ![Travis](https://img.shields.io/badge/language-Java-yellow) ![Travis](https://img.shields.io/badge/language-Go-brightgreen) ![Travis](https://img.shields.io/badge/language-Python-blue)
 ###### Clicking with ctrl makes you open in a new tab(Github does not include the target attribute ,even if you use plain HTML,to let a Link open in a new tab)
 :point_right: * marks as only c++
 :point_right: # marks as no python、go
 :point_right: ! marks as no go
-:point_right: @ with c solution
-:point_right: G with go solution
+:point_right: G with go solution、@ with c solution

 No. | Title | Difficulty | Related Topics | Solution | Note
 ---|---|---|---|---|---|